cube3power/atsd/rule-engine/functions-math.md

   round(double x[, int y]) long
 ```

-Returns `x` rounded to the `y` decimal places (precision).
+Returns `x` rounded to `y` decimal places (precision).

 The precision is 0 if omitted.

 `round(x, 0)` rounds the number to the nearest integer.

-If `y` is less than 0, the number is rounded to the left of the decimal point.
+If `y` is less than 0, the number is rounded to the left of the decimal point by the indicated number of places.

 ### `max`